ChaosHour/go-create/README.md

 # go-create

-## Description:
+## Description

 This tool is used to create users, roles, and grants in MySQL.
+It features robust handling of complex passwords and role-based access control.

-## !!!!WARNING!!!!
+## WARNING

 This is only used currently for testing.
 Do not use in PROD or any environment that you care about.
 More testing and validation needs to happen before this is ready for PROD.

 ## Configuration

 You can store your MySQL connection details in a configuration file.
 By default, the tool looks for `.go-create.json` in your home directory, or you can specify a different path using the `-config` flag.

 Example configuration file:

 ```json
 {
   "mysql": {